 Skip to Content

-Note this is a recipe for the dry jerk seasoning mix vs the wet marinade/paste that is traditionally referenced in the context of jerk chicken, snapper, etc. By dry seasoning, I mean dry spices that are mixed together and used similar to a spice rub.
+Note this is a recipe for the dry jerk seasoning mix and not the wet marinade/paste that is traditionally referenced in the context of jerk chicken, snapper, etc. By dry seasoning, I mean dry spices that are mixed together and used similar to a spice rub.

 jerk rub ingredients spilling from jar onto cutting board